Next door neighbors found fatally shot days apart in Brooklyn

 Gray lived alone on the fifth floor and was found lying on the floor unconscious with gunshot wounds.
 Investigators believe the man died Friday.

-"It is a strong possibility that he died on the same date and approximate time as his female neighbor," says NYPD Deputy Chief Michael Kemper.
+"It is a strong possibility that he died on the same date and approximate time as his female neighbor," NYPD Deputy Chief Michael Kemper said.

 A weapon was not recovered in the man's apartment.
 Police also did not find any signs of robbery in his unit.